-Arrival Day: You will be picked up from the airport and taken to our beautiful volunteer house in Fort Kochi where you will be greeted by the local team and get to meet the other volunteers staying in the house.
-We usually give you some time to relax and unwind but on your arrival weekend you will get a culture orientation, area tour as well as basic project training so you are all set.
+Arrival Weekend: After getting picked up from the airport our driver will bring you to the volunteer house in Fort Kochi where you will be greeted by the local team and get to meet the other volunteers staying in the house.
+We usually give you some time to relax and unwind but on your arrival weekend you will get a culture orientation and area tour as well as basic project training so you are all set.